iobroker-community-adapters/ioBroker.km200/README.md

 The system works with services that are structured like a directory tree and this is replicated in the adapter.

+### Important if km200 is updated from version 1.1.*

+If you have entered the 64-character access-key you don't need the password, but it should not be left blank, just write in anything!

 ## Important
 * Adapter requires node >= v6.*

 ## changelog

+### 1.2.2
+* Adapter works also only with accesskey iin old 64 digit hex format without private passwort.

 ### 1.2.1
 * Adapter supports now compact mopde